vidalab/d3three/README.md

-vida_template
+Document Template for vida.io
 =============

-Github HTML template for vida.io
+Github template for vida.io